top of page

 Cognitive Load

 Constantly handling important tasks simultaneously can easily lead to an increase in cognitive load.
-This can snowball into mental fatigue, impairing creativity and efficiency.
-Stretching yourself thin, without allowing yourself to have breaks, might force you into a creative rut.
-Your efforts to improve output may put it to a halt.
+This can snowball into mental fatigue, impairing creativity, efficiency, and your cognitive ability.
+Stretching yourself thin without allowing yourself to have breaks might force you into a creative rut.
+Your efforts to improve output may put it to a halt and cause you to lose the ability to focus.

 But that’s not to say you shouldn’t multitask at all.
 Everyone’s circumstances are different—you may be in a position where time is of the essence, or you could simply prefer to handle multiple pieces of work at once.
 So, how can you effectively multitask?